-- 5.2.1 The details that should be included in the large exposures and risk concentration policy depend on the nature of an AI's business and its scale of operation. - 5.2.2 Nevertheless, the policy should cover as a minimum the following: - the definition of exposure.
-While the definition under Part 7 is already very comprehensive, an AI is free to extend the definition as appropriate for internal risk monitoring purposes; - the criteria to be used for identifying a group of linked counterparties; - the individual and aggregate exposure limits for various types of counterparty (e.g. governments, banks, corporate and individual borrowers).
-The 25% statutory limit under Rule 44(1) should not necessarily be seen as the maximum limit for counterparty exposures; - the aggregate maximum exposure limits for an industry, an economic sector, a country, a region or a group of borrowers which have a similar or homogeneous risk; - the delegation of credit authority within the AI for approving large exposures; - the circumstances in which the above limits can be exceeded and the party authorized to approve such excesses, e.g. the AI's Board of Directors or Credit Committee with delegated authority from the Board;
+- 5.2.1 The details that should be included in the large exposures and risk concentration policy depend on the nature of an Al's business, its scale of operation and its risk management capabilities. - 5.2.2 Nevertheless, the policy should cover, at a minimum, the following: - (a) the definition of exposure.
+While the definition under Part 7 is already very comprehensive, an AI is free to extend the definition as appropriate for internal risk monitoring purposes; - (b) the criteria to be used for identifying a group of linked counterparties; - (c) the individual and aggregate exposure limits for various types of counterparty (e.g. governments, banks, corporate and individual borrowers).
+The 25% statutory limit under Rule 44(1) should not necessarily be seen as the maximum limit for counterparty exposures; - (d) the aggregate maximum exposure limits for an industry, an economic sector, a jurisdiction, a region or a group of borrowers which have a similar or homogeneous risk; - (e) the delegation of credit authority within the AI for approving large exposures; - (f) the circumstances in which the above limits can be exceeded and the party authorized to approve such excesses, e.g. the Al's Board of Directors or Credit Committee with delegated authority from the Board; - (g) any differentiation between the limits for secured and unsecured exposures.
+Als should note however that secured exposures are not risk-free; - (h) the clustering limit (see section 4.2 above), i.e. the maximum amount of aggregate non-exempt, non-bank large exposures, in terms of amount or percentage of the Al's Tier 1 capital, which may exist at any one time; - (i) the procedures for identifying, reviewing, monitoring and controlling large exposures; and